butfirstchai.com

 • 💬 Comments

-What is Kalam Polow?
+What is Kalam Polo?

 kalam polo with meatballs

 Look at this list!
-So few ingredients but trust me, this is all that you need to make a delicious Persian meat and rice dish.
+So few ingredients, but trust me, this is all that you need to make a delicious Persian meat and rice dish.

 • ground meat: beef or lamb